VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 # Debug Operations in Kubernetes

-The Kubernetes `kubectl` command-line tool allows you to interact with and manage your Kubernetes cluster.
-In this topic, we'll cover commands that can aid you in debugging your Pods, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.
+The Kubernetes `kubectl` command-line interface allows you to interact with and manage your Kubernetes cluster.
+This section contains `kubectl` commands that aid with debugging your Pods, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.

-For a full list of `kubectl` commands, see the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).
+For a full list of `kubectl` commands, visit the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ## List Pod Details

-To list details for the Pods in your cluster, use the `get pods` command. `get pods` returns details such as a Pod's running status, age, and health, allowing you to identify potential issues.
+To list details for the Pods in your cluster, issue the `get pods` command. `get pods` returns details such as a Pod's status, age, and health, allowing you to identify potential issues.

-**Sample command**:
+**Example**:

 The following command returns details for Pods in the current namespace.
 Include the `--namespace=NAMESPACE` flag to review details about Pods in a specific namespace, or `--all-namespaces` to retrieve information on all Pods across all namespaces.